A7medM7md/ExpenseTracker-Backend/README.md

 Expense Tracker - .NET Back-End
 A robust RESTful API built with .NET Core to serve as the back-end for an expense tracking web application.
 This API handles CRUD operations for managing expense data and provides a reliable data layer for the React front-end of the Expense Tracker project.
-Designed with clean architecture principles, it ensures scalability and maintainability for personal finance management.
+It ensures scalability and maintainability for personal finance management.

 Key Features:
 - RESTful endpoints for creating, reading, updating, and deleting expense records